 We aim to make the Primal Blueprint 21-Day Challenge as simple and streamlined as possible.
 It’s founded on basic evolutionary principles, but it is a paradigm shift for most people – and paradigm shifts can be scary, daunting things.
 In case you need help with making the transition, we’ve got you covered:

-- The Primal Blueprint 21-Day Transformation Program: For those who really want to succeed and/or need advanced support, we offer a comprehensive package including relevant books (paper and audio), supporting materials, 1-on-1 email support, a weekly meal plan program, Primal Fuel, and much more.
+- The Primal Blueprint 21-Day Transformation Program: For those who really want to succeed and/or need advanced support, we offer a comprehensive package including relevant books (paper and audio), cookbook, app, health-supporting supplements much more.

 - The Primal Blueprint Meal Plan: Not sure what to make?
 Overwhelmed by all the incredible foods at your disposal?
 Sign up for our Primal Blueprint Meal Plan service and start receiving detailed weekly meal schedules.
 Remove the guesswork.

 - The Primal Blueprint: The book that started it all, The Primal Blueprint lays out why you should eat, train, and live like your ancestors.